Today, I'm sharing how to make a moist & fluffy strawberry cream cake.

 📌 Frequently Asked Questions

-Store in the fridge for up to four to five days.
+Store it in the fridge for up to four to five days.
 Enjoy it sooner, within that day or the next day, for the best taste.
-When you store the sliced cake, attach plastic wrap directly to the cut surface so it won't get dried.
+When you store the sliced cake, attach plastic wrap directly to the cut surface to prevent it from getting dried.

 Yes, it still tastes amazing, BUT the cake sinks more around the center, as shown in the image below.
-With a water bath, the heat gets delivered a little bit more evenly, and your cake looks more even.
+With a water bath, the heat gets delivered more evenly, which results in an even surface.
+The cake feels slightly more moist as well due to the steam baking.

 One important thing when you bake chiffon cake is the type of pan you use.
-Do not use non-stick pans or parchment paper - As you can see in the image below, the cakes slide on a lot more after it's taken out of the oven.
-Use regular aluminum pans for the best result!
+Do not use non-stick pans or parchment paper - As you can see in the image below, the cakes slide on a lot more with them after being taken out of the oven.
+Use "stick" regular aluminum pans for the best result!

 Yes, you can!
-But I feel the cake tastes even better with fresh homemade jam, specifically with this chiffon cake.
+But the cake tastes even better with fresh homemade jam, specifically with this chiffon cake.
 I highly recommend trying it with jam if you wonder.
-I think you'll know what I mean!

 📌 VIDEO: Watch How To Make It!

-To learn how to make strawberry cream cake visually and have a deeper understanding of all, watch this video.
+To learn how to make strawberry cream cake visually and have a deeper understanding of each step, watch this video.

 Don't forget to subscribe if you liked it 😉